 If blockchain is to transform regulated industries such as finance, tools for regulatory integration must be created, while individual rights to privacy in financial transactions must still be protected, as Bitcoin allows.
 Cardano solves this seeming contradiction through its innovative multi-layer architecture.

 The Cardano settlement layer (CSL) stores and accounts for value, and is a standalone blockchain with a token called ADA.
 It’s what Bitcoin would look like if it were built from scratch today.
 Bitcoin’s energy-consumptive Proof of Work consensus mechanism has been replaced with the first provably secure Proof of Stake (PoS) algorithm, built specifically for Cardano.
 ADA users have similar privacy protections to bitcoin when transacting on the CSL, at much greater speed and transactional capacity because of its PoS algorithm.
-ADA is set to be available for trading on exchanges by May.
+ADA is set to be available for trading on exchanges in June.